UNINETTSigma2/documentation/getting_started/getting_started.md

 ## Development environment

-Abel, Stallo, Fram and Saga run CentOS Linux distributions as operating system.
+Fram and Saga run CentOS Linux distributions as operating system, while Betzy runs Red Hat Enterprise Linux Server (RHEL).
 The machines can run C/C++ or Fortran OpenMP and MPI applications, and depending on the machine, various open-source and third party applications.
 The Programming Environment page has more information about third-party